MichalOpoka/ecfr/cfr/title-37-Patents-Trademarks-Copyrights/chapter-II-US-Copyright-Office-Library-Congress/subchapter-A-Copyright-Office-Procedures/part-202-Preregistration-Registration-Claims-Copyright/section-202.3.md

 (C) The same claimant is seeking registration of both the recorded literary, dramatic, or musical work and the sound recording.

 (v) *Class SE: Serials.* A serial is a work issued or intended to be issued in successive parts bearing numerical or chronological designations and intended to be continued indefinitely.
-This class includes periodicals; newspapers; annuals; and the journals, proceedings, transactions, etc. of societies.
+This class includes periodicals (including newspapers); annuals; and the journals, proceedings, transactions, etc. of societies.

 (2) *Submission of application for registration.* For purposes of registration, an applicant may submit an application for registration of individual works and certain groups of works electronically through the Copyright Office's website, or by using the printed forms prescribed by the Register of Copyrights.